 WAYS TO CONTRIBUTE:

-LCW Members can be asked to donate $25, 50, or 75 a month.
-Anyone who donates $100 or more a month would be welcome on one of our chiropractic mission trips for free.
-This includes room and board at the Codevi Hotel (or they can stay at our orphanage).
-Or they can plan a trip to Haiti, on their own, and stay at the orphanage and volunteer at the health and birthing center and witness firsthand, the miracle that has been created.
+Please donate $25, 50, or 75 a month.
+Anyone who donates $200 or more a month for one year would be welcome on one of our mission trips for free.
+This includes room and board at the Codevi Hotel.

 Contributor's Name on room: $2400 /year can be paid in monthly installments of $200/month (must commit to at least 2 years)